The post is about R Language Questions that are commonly asked in interviews or R Language-related examinations and tests.

 mydata[ , 1]

 Question: My data file has variable names in the first row of the data file.
 In the previous question, the variable names were V1, V2, V3, … How can I get the actual names of the variables stored in the first row of the data.dat file?
+Answer: Instead of reading a data file with default values of arguments, use

 read.table("data.dat", header = TRUE)

+Question: I want to read a data file that is not stored in the working directory.
 Answer: To access the data file that is not stored in the working directory, provide a complete path of the file, such as.

-Note that read.table() is used to read the data from external files that have normally a special form:
+Note that read.table() is used to read the data from external files that normally have a special form:

-• The first line of the file should have a name for each variable in the data frame.
-However, if the first row does not contain the name of a variable then the header argument should not be set to FALSE.
+The first line of the file should have a name for each variable in the data frame.
+However, if the first row does not contain the name of a variable, then the header argument should not be set to FALSE.

-• Each additional line of the file has its first item a row label and the values for each variable.
+Each additional line of the file has its first item a row label and the values for each variable.

 help(read.table)